3 Best Cooperative Learning Strategies Proven to Maximize Gains

 Instead of a noun, think of cooperative learning as a verb.

-There are five aspects of cooperative learning that drive its success, according to a frequently-referenced review from the journal of theory into Practice:
+There are five key elements of cooperative learning that drive its success, according to a frequently-referenced review from the journal of Theory into Practice:

 Formal cooperative learning involves grouping students for a timeframe that lasts between a single class and a few weeks.